-201: Fundamentals of Nursing Practice - 163.5 Clock Hrs / 4.93 Credit Hrs Theory=27 hrs Lab=9 hrs Clinical=127.5 hrs
+201: Fundamentals of Nursing Practice - 163.5 Clock Hrs / 4.93 Credit Hrs

+Clinical=127.5 hrs

 This course introduces students to nursing care practices, procedures, clinical settings, and basic care of patients.
 It provides students with the basic fundamentals needed to provide care to patients through classes, lab practice, and clinical experiences.
 It includes physical comfort and safety, personal patient care, basic nursing procedures and skills, infection control, documentation and communication, and legal and ethical responsibilities.
 A background of nursing theory and the Practical Nurses role and function is taught.